makarworld/litewax/docs/source/pay_for_cpu.rst

     * `Undelegate CPU <https://developers.eos.io/manuals/eos/v2.0/cleos/how-to-guides/how-to-undelegate-CPU>`_

-In litewax you can set the payer of the CPU for a transaction.
+In :ref:`litewax` you can set the payer of the CPU for a transaction.
 Before, import and initialize 2 clients, one for the payer and one for the sender.

 .. code-block:: python